Relaxing moss covered temple full of greenery

-The garden of Giou-ji Temple is known as the place where is enjoyed for fallen leaves with the brilliant green moss.
-Inside the temple looks greener by the sunlight filtering through the trees mainly in spring and summer.
-The temple is comparatively new among the temples in Japan and was established at the early Taisho period (1912 - 1926) in order to enshrine Gio.
-She was a dancer and loved by the military leader of the late Heian period, Taira no Kiyomori.
-However, she left for the Sagano area and lived with her mother and her young sister after being spurned by Taira no Kiyomori in love another dancer, Hotoke Gozen.
-So the temple is also known as the tragic love nunnery.
+The garden of Giou-ji Temple is known as a place to enjoy autumn leaves and its brilliant green moss.
+In spring and summer, the temple looks even greener as the sunlight filters through the trees.
+The temple is comparatively new for a temple in Japan as it was established in the early Taisho period (1912 - 1926).
+The temple was built to enshrine Gio, who was a dancer loved by the military leader of the late Heian period, Taira no Kiyomori.
+However, she fled to the Sagano area to live with her mother and her young sister after being rejected by Taira no Kiyomori who fell in love with another dancer, Hotoke Gozen.
+As a result, this temple is also known as the nunnery of blighted love.
 This tragedy became the tale of Heike.
-Since it is translated in English, Please check it out for details if you like.
-If you are really interested in the moss garden, please try to stop on the way of strolling around the Sagano area.
+As it’s translated in English, please check it out for details.
+If you are interested in moss gardens, please stop by when you’re strolling around the Sagano area.